richardvlas/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

       1. **SendGrid API Key Set Up**

           * Create a SendGrid Account [here](https://sendgrid.com/).
-You can use the free service in this exercise, which is enough for our purposes.
+You can use the free service, which is enough for our purposes.

-      2. fff
+          * Login and generate a SendGrid Key.
+Your API key is located [here](https://app.sendgrid.com/settings/api_keys).
+Create an API Key.
+This will be your key for integration with Azure Logic App, so save this key.

+          * Now that you have created your key, make sure you also activate your Sender Authentication with the email.
+Go to the SendGrid navigation bar, scroll to the bottom and select `Settings` >> `Sender Authentication` list item.
+Select `Single Verification` option.

+          * Create a new sender email in order to activate your SendGrid.
+This is because SendGrid would like you to be an actual person, and not a bot, to meet compliance regulations.

+          * Go to your email Inbox and open the SendGrid email verification to complete the sender authentication process.

+          Great!
+Now you have permissions you need to use SendGrid service with its API key for Logic App.

+      2. **Create the Logic App Workflow**
+          TODO

    2. Create a namespace for event hub in the portal.
 You should be able to obtain the namespace URL.